TheArturthur/CoppermindScraper/Cosmere/Rhythm.md

 Rhythm of Exultation
 Rhythm of Fury
 Rhythm of Indifference
-Rhythm of Panic - a pained, choppy beat with unfinished measures Rhythm of Relief
+Rhythm of Panic - a pained, choppy beat with unfinished measures; counterpart to the Terrors Rhythm of Relief
 Rhythm of Ridicule - similar to Amusement
 Rhythm of Satisfaction